List of Endeavour characters: Chief Superintendent (CS) Reginald Bright

 Reginald "Reggie" Bright is the Police Chief Superintendent, or head of the Oxford City Police's Cowley Station, who reports to the Assistant Chief Constable and the Chief Constable of the Oxford City Police.
 He is portrayed by Anton Lesser.
 Russell Lewis, creator of the series, said:

 Bright is somewhat oblivious and is considered to be an "old school" police officer, very worried about appearances and courtesies when dealing with rank, royalty or the Oxford elite, and at first, like Sgt.
 Jakes, is jealous and very contemptuous toward Morse, despite the young detective's obvious intelligence.
 Bright suggests to Thursday that it is bad practice to enlist a DC as his bagman, but soon comes to better appreciate young Endeavour by the second series, after he returns from being shot and solving several complex cases.

 As the series progresses, he slowly becomes a more sympathetic character; he is exceedingly protective of WPC Trewlove, for whom he has a soft spot and shows immense bravery when the situation calls for it, challenging the initial image of his being weak-willed and sycophantic.
 His quiet courage and clear dedication to justice gradually helps to ease his and Morse's relationship onto a friendlier footing, with the two men slowly becoming respected colleagues and equals.
-He is also a devoted husband to his wife, whom he mentions often and who makes an appearance in Series 6.
+He is also a devoted husband to his wife, Carrie, whom he mentions often and who makes an appearance in Series 6.
 He and Thursday, as the two senior members of the Cowley team, are often seen contemplating the changes of the world and the impact it has on their profession as policemen.

 In the original script for the pilot, the character was called Chief Superintendent Rupert Cavendish.